msampaio/musicontour/docs/contour-operations.rst

 Internal Diagonal
 -----------------

-The Internal diagonals are yanked from the Comparison matrix, from top left to bottom right, above the main diagonal.
+The Internal diagonals are yanked from the Comparison Matrix, from top left to bottom right, above the main diagonal.
 The main diagonal is filled by zeros.